NMoroney/Gem-D3/readme.md

 ## Gem D3: A Gemini CLI generated library of D3.js visualizations

-Use Gemini CLI with an input dataset and prompt to generate the JavaScript and example HTML for a specific d3.js visualization.
+Use Gemini CLI with an input dataset and a prompt to generate the JavaScript and example HTML for a specific d3.js visualization.

+For the initial examples, 10 datasets yielded 1,500 lines of code.

 ---